 When it’s time to hang curtains, make your life tons easier with this simple inexpensive hack.
 You’ll never hang curtains without a laser level again!

-This is the third in my Back to Basics series, where I’m covering all the basics on things like making art from color palettes, tools that make it easier to paint a room, and now hanging curtains with a laser level.
+This is the third in my Back to Basics series, where I’m covering all the basics on things like making art from color palettes, tools that make it easier to paint a room, and now how to hang curtains with a laser level.

-Hanging fresh curtains is a great way to change the look of your room.
-It may not be the most fun job but with the right tools, it doesn’t have to be frustrating.
+New window treatments are a great way to change the look of your room.
+Hanging curtain panels may not be the most fun job but with the right tools, it doesn’t have to be frustrating.

 First I have a confession.
 This post is difficult for me to write because in my family, I have a reputation to uphold.
 I refuse to use a level when hanging things on a wall.

 This drives my engineer husband crazy, but I swear I can eyeball something and tell you if it’s level or not.
 I take pride in not having to get the level out of the garage whenever I need to hang a picture.

 So why am I writing an article on how to use a laser level?
 Because even I have my limitations.
 (Don’t tell my husband.)

 For any project that involves a repetitive pattern, or is carried over a long distance, a laser level is a must.
 We used a laser level when installing our barn doors, because getting them exactly level is crucial.
 And I use a laser level anytime I need to hang curtains.

 ~ This post contains affiliate links.
 If you make a purchase I may receive a small commission, at no additional charge to you. ~